Lost-Outpost/sovngarde/CONFIGURATION.md

 ![Enb Organizer](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/enb_enable.png)

 - Very low spec users may want to switch to Cathedral Reshade instead of ENB for extra performance

-To install a new ENB, do the following:

-- Manually download the ENB zip archive
-- Create a new temporary folder on your desktop to contain the new ENB
-- Open the ENB zip archive and navigate to the ELFX sub-folder
-- From the ENB zip archive ELFX sub-folder, copy the enbseries folder, enblocal.ini, and enbseries.ini into your temporary folder
-- Open Septimus MO2, run the ENB Organizer
-- Ignore the ENB Organizer error message
-- In ENB Organizer, select Presets from the menu
-- In ENB Organizer, selct one of the Septimus ENB (not Reshade!) presets, and use the View Files menu item
-- Copy the two .DLL files from the Septimus ENB preset into your temporary folder
-- Your temporary folder should now have the enbseries folder, enblocal.ini, enbseries.ini, and two .DLLs
-- In ENB Organizer, select the add button, select import folder or archive, and import from your temporary folder

-Thanks to Septimus community helper Curly for making [this video](https://www.youtube.com/watch?v=4MA5ZLcRYds) to show the process.

 ## Performance Guide